London Ontario Real Estate. No Fluff. No Sales Pitch. Just the Truth.

 4. Can I attend the home inspection?

 This is one of the most important questions to ask a home inspector.
 The potential buyer pays for the inspection, which grants them the right to accompany the inspector.
-Your inspector should expect this question, but some may have specific recommendations, such as not having sellers or buyers accompany them on the roof, attic, or crawlspace.
+Your inspector should expect this question, but some may have specific recommendations, such as not having sellers or buyers accompany them on the roof, in the attic, or in the crawlspace.

 5. What type of inspection services do you provide?